Have you ever wondered why cyclists wear tight-fitting clothing?

 Have you noticed how different it is from the loose, baggy clothes many wear while exercising?

-In this article, I’ll discuss why cyclists wear tight-fitting clothing and explore its benefits.
+I’ll discuss why cyclists wear tight-fitting clothing in this article and explore its benefits.

 From improved aerodynamics to enhanced comfort and support, there are many good reasons why tight-fitting clothing is a popular choice for riders of all levels.

 Aerodynamics is the study of how air flows around an object.

 Aerodynamics plays a significant role in cycling in determining how fast a rider can go.
 When a cyclist is riding at high speeds, the air resistance they encounter can be a major force that slows them down.

 Loose-fitting clothing creates more drag because it catches more air and creates more turbulence.